Inform4/TSAna/README.md

     Logarithmic sum of big disconts   5.
     END.

-Now, decision is easier if for example 23 big disconts from 00:33:20 till 00:36:32,6 (spread 60s) are acceptable or not.
+Now, decision is easier if for example 23 big disconts from 00:33:20 till 00:35:42,6 (spread set to 10s !) are acceptable or not.
 That's it.

 If you are looking for a deep inspection analyser for elementary streams you are wrong.
 This tool analyses the continuation counter of an ISO-13818-1 transport stream only and shows how often the continuation counter breaks.